FREE MENTAL HEALTH ASSESSMENT. start here

 • Feeling out of control

-• Physical symptoms, such as bloating, breast tenderness, joint or muscle pain and headache
+• Physical symptoms like bloating, breast tenderness, joint or muscle pain, and headache

 Fluoxetine for PMDD is especially effective.
-A large clinical trial found that a daily dose of 20mg of fluoxetine throughout two menstrual cycles was efficient in reducing tension, irritability and unease or dissatisfaction.
+One clinical trial found that a daily dose of 20 milligrams of fluoxetine throughout two menstrual cycles efficiently reduced tension, irritability, unease, and dissatisfaction.

 If you suffer from physical or emotional symptoms and fit the criteria for diagnosis, a healthcare professional may prescribe Prozac for PMDD.

-Lower doses of 10mg a day of Prozac for PMDD (fluoxetine) have been found to alleviate the symptoms quicker than those dosages for depression, meaning that women may not have to take the drugs every day as they would for treating depression.
+Studies have found that low doses of 10 milligrams a day of generic fluoxetine or Prozac for PMDD alleviate the symptoms quicker than those dosages for depression.
+In other words, women may not have to take it every day like they would for treating depression.

-Although there isn’t sufficient data to determine how long Prozac for PMDD would need to be used, preliminary studies of fluoxetine suggest that treatment is continuous.
+Although researchers haven’t gathered sufficient data to determine how long Prozac for PMDD needs to be used, preliminary studies of fluoxetine suggest treatment is usually continuous.
+But it can be taken as needed.

 While SSRIs like Prozac are often the top treatment for PMDD, there are other treatment options.